simplygreatwork/pluck/README.md

 - Each module's functions are exported automatically using macros.
 - Each module's functions are imported automatically using macros.
 - Several macros have been partially implemented such as: repeat, if, break, function references, and some logic and arithmetic operators.
-- Contains the beginning of a basic standard library in WebAssembly text syntax.
+- Contains the beginning of a basic standard library in WebAssembly text format.
   - strings, numbers, booleans, lists, maps, binary trees, assertions
 - The parser supports documentation first.
   - Runnable wat source code can be compiled while embedded inside markdown documentation.